Meet the Product 50 Winner: Avantika Gomes

 I’m excited about how AI can help make design more accessible and empower more people to express themselves, but we want to ensure we stay ahead of these changes.

 Beyond AI, I’ve been thinking about generational shifts.
 The generation of digital consumers we’re building for is starting to look pretty different.
-At our recent product conference Config, there were interesting talks about designing for Gen Z and how that means moving from broadcasting to “narrowcasting,”—how the younger generation is more interested in more intimate interactions than broadcasting to large groups of people.
+At our recent product conference Config, there were interesting talks about and how that means moving from broadcasting to “narrowcasting,”—how the younger generation is more interested in more intimate interactions than broadcasting to large groups of people.
 They are more motivated by immediacy or instant gratification; personal experiences versus polished experiences go a long way.
 You see that play out on Instagram, TikTok, and other social media apps.
 That means we have to change how we think about our audience and how we design experiences.

 How does data or digital analytics play a role in your work?